GeoscienceAustralia/anuga_core/INSTALL.rst

 We recommend python 2.7.

-If you have a python 2.7 environment with gcc and gfortran support, then you can use easy_install to install the latest release version of AnuGA.
+If you have a python 2.7 environment with gcc and gfortran support, then you can use pip to install the latest release version of AnuGA.